 Help host events for Domestic Violence Awareness Month (October) and Sexual Assault Awareness Month (April).

-This subcommittee is an inclusive and diverse SGA-led student subcommittee, formed as a branch of the Sexual Violence Prevention Alliance (SVPA),as a result of the Presidential Task Force on Sexual Violence recommendations.
+The SVAB is an inclusive and diverse SGA-led student subcommittee, formed as a branch of the Sexual Violence Prevention Alliance (SVPA),as a result of the Presidential Task Force on Sexual Violence recommendations.
 This subcommittee serves as the eyes and ears on the ground about what is happening on campus with regard to sexual violence and related policies, and the subcommittee should be able to easily connect with senior administration, faculty, and staff to ensure that the recommendations of the Presidential Task Force on Sexual Violence are made a priority.
-For more information about this committee and how to join, email the Chair, Anna Harrison: firstname.lastname@example.org.
+For more information about this committee and how to join, email the Chair, Matthew Wolfsen: firstname.lastname@example.org.

 Every fall semester, VOICE trains a new cohort of Peer Educators, a diverse group of dedicated students trained to educate other students on issues related to sexual violence prevention and survivor support.
-Applications for the 2016-2017 cohort have closed.
+We are no longer accepting applications for VOICE Peer Educators, but if you are interested in learning more about getting involved with this program in the future, please email the program advisor, Tiffiny Hughes-Troutman at email@example.com

-If you would like to request a Peer Educator-led training for your student organization, or if you have an interest in future involvement with this program, please email the program advisor, Lee Helmken at email@example.com.
+If you would like to request a Peer Educator-led training for your student organization, residence hall, or class, submit a request form here.